Kinvey/node-mongo-query-shape/README.md

 [![Build Status](https://api.travis-ci.org/andrasq/node-mongo-query-shape.svg?branch=master)](https://travis-ci.org/andrasq/node-mongo-query-shape)
 [![Coverage Status](https://codecov.io/github/andrasq/node-mongo-query-shape/coverage.svg?branch=master)](https://codecov.io/github/andrasq/node-mongo-query-shape?branch=master)

-Determine the "shape" of a mongo query, to help identify queries that are the same other than the specific values being looked for.
+Determine the "shape" of a mongo query, to help identify queries that are the same.

+Queries have the same shape if they make the same type of tests on the same properties of the documents in the collection.
+The test types can be `EXACT` (test for equality), `RANGE` (test for bounds), or `TEST` (test an indirect or computed attribute).

 Summary